-Working as a web designer, taking screenshots of what I see in a browser (yes, the full browser window, even what I have to scroll to see) is very useful.
+As a web designer, taking screenshots of what I see in a browser (yes, the entire browser window, even what I have to scroll to see) is very useful.

 GoFullPage is a free Chrome Extension that simply works, is fast and effective, and does not require extra permissions or include advertisements and watermarks.

-The beauty of this screenshot browser plugin is that it provides you with one, single image of the full page, from the top header to the bottom footer.
-The screenshots include 100% of the image both horizontally and vertically.
+The beauty of this screenshot browser plugin is that it provides you with one single image of the entire page, from the top header to the bottom footer.
+The screenshots include 100% of the image, both horizontally and vertically.

 - To install, open Chrome and go to the GoFullPage Plugin page.

 - Click the blue Add to Chrome button.